 KPO1 Minimise time taken to issue a first report or issue a building warrant or amendment to building warrant.
 Target 1.1 95% of first reports (for building warrants and amendments) issued within 20 days - all first reports (including BWs and amendments issued without a first report).
-Our Performance 2017 - 2018: Our Performance 2018 - 2019 Q1 2017-18 (April - June) 95.39% Q1 2018-19 (April - June) 97.39% Q2 2017-18 (July - September) 95.54% Q2 2018-19 (July - September) 98.48% Q3 2017-18 (October - December) 96.12% Q3 2018-19 (October - December) 98.00% Q4 2017-18 (January - March) 96.28% Q4 2018-19 (January - March) 97.76% Target 1.2 90% of building warrants and amendments issued within 10 days from receipt of all satisfactory information - all building warrants and amendments (not including BWs and amendments issued without a first report).
-Our Performance 2017 - 2018: Our Performance 2018 - 2019 Q1 2017-18 (April - June) 70.01% Q1 2018-19 (April - June) 78.06% Q2 2017-18 (July - September) 72.96% Q2 2018-19 (July - September) 81.75% Q3 2017-18 (October - December) 79.39% Q3 2018-19 (October - December) 81.23% Q4 2017-18 (January - March) 87.62% Q4 2018-19 (January - March) 82.72% KPO2 Increase quality of compliance assessment during the construction processes.
+Our Performance 2019 - 2020 Q1 2019-20 (April - June) 97.27% Target 1.2 90% of building warrants and amendments issued within 10 days from receipt of all satisfactory information - all building warrants and amendments (not including BWs and amendments issued without a first report).
+Our Performance 2019 - 2020 Q1 2018-19 (April - June) 81.44% KPO2 Increase quality of compliance assessment during the construction processes.
+Targets to be developed as part of future review of KPO2.